pyscada/PyScada/docs/quick_install.rst

 Automatic installation on Debian and derivatives
 ------------------------------------------------

-1. Choose a method to download PyScada :
+1. Choose a method to download PyScada (you need write rights in the current directory) :

   - by cloning the repository :